WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

-To make this framework to support anonymous functions, we have to build a unified procedure abstraction umbrellas the procedure abstraction of Objective-C and Swfit and make this procedure abstraction to be capable to dynamically allocating frame stack.
+To make this framework to support anonymous functions, we have to build a unified procedure abstraction umbrellas the procedure abstraction of Objective-C and Swift and make this procedure abstraction to be capable to dynamically allocating frame stack.
 This requires a lot of work and I don't have time to do so.
 But at some time in the future, this would be done.